cloudfoundry/php-buildpack/docs/development.md

 #### Tips

-  - To be consistent with the rest of the build pack, extensions should import and use the standard logging module.
-This will allow extension output to be incorporated into the output for the rest of the build pack.
+  - To be consistent with the rest of the buildpack, extensions should import and use the standard logging module.
+This will allow extension output to be incorporated into the output for the rest of the buildpack.
-  - The build pack will run every extension that is included with the build pack and the application.
+  - The buildpack will run every extension that is included with the buildpack and the application.
 There is no mechanism to disable specific extensions.
 Thus, when you write an extension, you should make some way for the user to enable / disable it's functionality.
 See the [NewRelic] extension for an example of this.
   - If an extension requires configuration, it should be included with the extension.
-The `defaults/options.json` file is for the build pack and its core extensions.
-See the [NewRelic] build pack for an example of this.
+The `defaults/options.json` file is for the buildpack and its core extensions.
+See the [NewRelic] buildpack for an example of this.
   - Extensions should have their own test module.
 This generally takes the form `tests/test_<extension_name>.py`.

 ### Testing

 #### Running unit tests

-The build pack makes use of [Nose] for testing.
+The buildpack makes use of [Nose] for testing.
 You can run the full suite of tests with this command.

 ```
 ./run_tests.sh